MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-support-authenticator-passkey.md

   | Methods           | Passkey in Microsoft Authenticator |TAP, passkey in Microsoft Authenticator, or other methods allowed for MFA |
   | Policy result     | Users who can’t sign-in with a passkey in Authenticator are directed to My Sign-ins wizard mode.
 After registration, they're asked to sign in to Authenticator on their mobile device.
 You'll need to provision a TAP as part of this process.</br>Another option is to enable other MFA methods and make them available to users.  | Users who sign in to Authenticator with a TAP or another allowed method can register a passkey directly in Authenticator.
 No loop occurs because the user meets the authentication requirements. |

-  <sup>1</sup>Make sure your grant control for the mobile policy matches your Conditional Access policy to register [Security info](https://mysignins.microsoft.com/security-info) so users can register new sign-in methods.
+  <sup>1</sup>For users to register new sign-in methods, your grant control for the mobile policy needs to match your Conditional Access policy to register [Security info](https://mysignins.microsoft.com/security-info).

 >[!NOTE]
 >With either workaround, users must also satisfy any Conditional Access policy that targets **Register security info**, or they can't sign in.